Worried About Another Student?

 The Student Minds leaflet below provides some great advice on looking after a friend who may need support.

-Where you are worried about another student, the University is here to help.
+If you're worried about another student, we're here to help.

 The Central Welfare and Guidance team offers support to students experiencing personal difficulties either by engaging with the student directly or providing guidance to staff members or friends/family.